Lisa Bellear: Published works and photography

-Posthumous poetry collection Aboriginal Country, Ed.
+Bellear's posthumous poetry collection Aboriginal Country, Ed.
 Jen Jewel Brown, UWA Publishing, 2018 was chosen as one of the books of the year by poet John Kinsella in Australian Book Review.

-Bellear wrote Dreaming in Urban Areas (UQP, 1996), a book of poetry which explores the experience of Aboriginal people in contemporary society.
+Bellear also wrote Dreaming in Urban Areas (UQP, 1996), a book of poetry which explores the experience of Aboriginal people in contemporary society.
 She said in an interview with Roberta Sykes that her "poetry was not about putting down white society.
 It's about self-discovery."

 Other poetry was published in journals and newspapers.
 She was awarded the Deadly Awards prize in 2006 for making an outstanding contribution to literature with the Ilbijerri Theatre Company performed play by Kylie Beling, John Harding and Gary Foley The Dirty Mile: A History of Indigenous Fitzroy (a suburb of Melbourne) based on her original concept; and her many published poems and performances of her writing as a poet, actor and comedian.

 Bellear was a prolific photographer.
 Her work was exhibited at the 2004 Athens Olympic Games and at the Melbourne Museum as part of their millennium celebrations.

 Community activities

-Bellear was a broadcaster at the community radio station 3CR in Melbourne where she presented the show 'Not Another Koori Show' for over 20 years.
-She was a member of the 2003 Victorian Stolen Generations Taskforce, having herself been removed from her parents under this policy.

-She was also a founding member of the Ilbijerri Aboriginal & Torres Strait Islander Theatre Co-op, the longest-running Aboriginal theatre troupe in Australia.
+Bellear was a founding member of the Ilbijerri Aboriginal & Torres Strait Islander Theatre Co-op, the longest-running Aboriginal theatre troupe in Australia.
 Ilbijerri produced The Dirty Mile in March 2006 as a dramatised walking trail through the streets of Fitzroy, Melbourne.

 Bellear also contributed to the Brunswick Power Football Club and the Australian Labor Party.